ActuallyAdequate/Chimaera/core/rules/injury.md

 ### Taking an Injury

-When taking an Injury, you must select one Body Part that is connected to the Body and increase its Disrepair by the number of Injuries dealt.
-If increasing the disrepair would cause it to become Broken, then all other Body Parts that are part of the same Limb cannot be used either as if they too are Broken.
-Similarly, if the Body Part becomes Severed or Obliterated, then so too does all the other connected Body Parts.
+When taking an Injury, you must select one Body Part and increase its Disrepair by the number of Injuries dealt.
+If increasing the disrepair would cause it to become Broken, then the Body Part can no longer be Activated

 >[INFO]
 > When Mutating with Mutagenic Cells you can rearrange the order of the Body Parts so that injured Body Parts don't disable an entire limb.